angeliferreira/environment-core/README.md

 It is often necessary to do some settings before running each Environment.
 Now what?

-No problem, you can customize a execution before or after completion of each environment.
+No problem, you can customize a execution before each environment and after the test execution.
 But how can I do this customization?

 It is only necessary to create a *Rule* and a *Statement* extending *EnvironmentStatement*.